hilalturkyilmaz/Auto-GCAS/README.md

 # Auto-GCAS

-This study is prepared for the completion of my undergraduate studies at Istanbul Medipol University, Department of Management Information Systems.
-This study investigates the development and implementation of Auto-GCAS on HÜRJET in order to increase pilot safety in the aviation industry and to promote progress in the Turkish aviation industry.
+This study was prepared for the completion of my undergraduate studies at **Istanbul Medipol University**, Department of **Management Information Systems**.
+The research investigates the development and implementation of **Auto-GCAS** on the **HÜRJET** aircraft to enhance pilot safety in the aviation industry and promote progress in the Turkish aviation sector.

-Supported by the Turkish Aerospace Lift Up industry-oriented bachelor dissertation program, this study focuses on the development of the Auto-GCAS, which is designed to detect and prevent collisions with natural or man-made obstacles such as mountains or buildings when the aircraft, under the pilot's control, is in a situation unknown to the pilot.
-Preventing accidents resulting from hazardous situations unnoticed by the pilot is of paramount importance to ensure the safety of both pilots and aircraft.
-The development of Auto-GCAS aims to prevent events such as CFIT and reduce pilot losses.
-It is known that the Auto-GCAS algorithm and controller design, currently implemented in F-16s, have also been integrated into F-22 and F-35 aircraft.
-Incorporation of the Auto-GCAS into the HÜRJET, a turbofan-powered, advanced jet training, and close air support aircraft being developed by Turkish Aerospace is intended to enhance safety standards in the Turkish aviation industry.
-Through simulation-based development and modeling, HÜRJET pilots will be able to benefit from a system that automatically intervenes when they encounter hazardous situations.
+Supported by the **Turkish Aerospace Lift Up** industry-oriented bachelor dissertation program, this study focuses on the development of **Auto-GCAS** (Automatic Ground Collision Avoidance System).
+The system is designed to detect and prevent collisions with natural or man-made obstacles, such as mountains or buildings, when the aircraft, under the pilot's control, enters an unforeseen situation.
+Preventing accidents caused by hazardous situations that go unnoticed by the pilot is crucial to ensure the safety of both pilots and aircraft.

+The development of **Auto-GCAS** aims to prevent events such as **CFIT (Controlled Flight Into Terrain)** and reduce pilot casualties.
+The Auto-GCAS algorithm and controller, currently implemented in **F-16** aircraft, have been integrated into the **F-22** and **F-35** as well.
+Incorporating Auto-GCAS into the **HÜRJET**, a turbofan-powered advanced jet training and close air support aircraft developed by **Turkish Aerospace**, will further enhance safety standards in the Turkish aviation industry.

+Through simulation-based development and modeling, **HÜRJET** pilots will benefit from a system that automatically intervenes when they encounter hazardous situations, thereby improving flight safety.

+## Resources

-The Python script 'run_GCAS_anim3d.py', essential for executing the simulation and obtaining outputs, has been uploaded.
-The academic paper authored and published by Turkish Aerospace Industries has been made available and uploaded.
-Due to confidentiality agreements with Turkish Aerospace Industries, the complete simulation has not been publicly disclosed.
-Furthermore, in adherence to data protection protocols safeguarding personal information, the thesis document of my undergraduate studies at Istanbul Medipol University, Department of Management Information Systems itself has not been uploaded.
+- The Python script **`run_GCAS_anim3d.py`**, essential for executing the simulation and generating outputs, has been uploaded.
+- The academic paper authored and published by **Turkish Aerospace Industries** is also available for reference.
+- Due to confidentiality agreements with **Turkish Aerospace Industries**, the complete simulation details have not been publicly disclosed.
+- In compliance with data protection protocols safeguarding personal information, the full thesis document of my undergraduate studies at **Istanbul Medipol University** is not publicly available.